zabak/google-sites-mirror/trunk/README.txt

-STRUCTURE OF THE MIRRORING SITE
+4.2 STRUCTURE OF THE MIRRORING SITE

-The directory structure of the mirroring site is as follows:
+The directory structure of the mirroring site is of the form as follows:
     -ROOT_DIRECTORY and PATH_TO_ROOT_DIRECTORY are specified in gsmirror options -A top-level page PAGENAME (located at http://sites.google.com/site/MY_SITE/PAGENAME) is saved in a file index.html in PATH_TO_ROOT_DIRECTORY/ROOT_DIRECTORY/PAGENAME/